Introduction

 - In-class work-time

-- Before going too deep on any particular component, it's often advisable to work out the general relationships between components.
-Frame out your core systems and gradually add features / details as you go.
+- Before going deep on any particular component, work out the general relationships between components.
+Frame out your core systems and gradually add features as you go.

 - Toward a Theory of Architecture Machines by Nicholas Negroponte